 Studies Show The Positive Effects of Krill Meal

-We are committed to document the effects of krill meal inclusion and already performed several studies to ensure and understand the advantages and mechanisms of dietary krill meal inclusion in dog diets.
+We are committed to documenting the effects of krill meal inclusion and already performed several studies to ensure and understand the advantages and mechanisms of dietary krill meal inclusion in dog diets.

-All our studies show that phospholipid omega-3s and other key nutrients found in krill meal (as is choline) are shown to have positive effects on vital organs, being essential for the healthy development and maintenance of dogs.
+All our studies show that phospholipid omega-3s and other key nutrients found in krill meal (as is choline) proved to have positive effects on vital organs, being essential for the healthy development and maintenance of dogs.